TefaSalcedo/TefaSalcedo/README.md

 # Hello there! 👋 I'm Estefania <img src="https://usagif.com/wp-content/uploads/gifs/dancing-cat-26.gif.webp" width="50">

-I'm from Colombia and I'm a Junior Front end Developer.
+I'm from Colombia and I'm a Junior Frontend Developer.

 ## About Me
 - 💻 I'm currently diving into advanced CSS and exploring JavaScript with React.